Steak and Potato Bowls are a hearty yet healthy grilled dinner recipe. Plus I'm sharing my favorite method for grilling juicy, tender steaks!

 She could not.

-Yet here we are – not even a full week into June and I’m already sharing a plate of greens piled with stuff.
-BUT YOU GUYS THE STUFF!!!!
-If there’s ever a salad-type recipe to follow, this is it.
+Sorry, but if there’s ever a salad recipe you need to try, Steak and Potato Bowls are it!
 I’m confidently proclaiming it one of my favorite dishes of the year, and the dressing drizzled on top is a must try.
 It’s the reason I’ve been eating more salads then ever lately.

 Steak and Potato Bowls are packed with filling and healthy ingredients, and I guarantee you’ll be full for hours after enjoying each delicious bite.
 Sweet caramelized onions with smoky steak, creamy potatoes with crunchy greens, fresh, filling and FUN.
 You’ve got to try for yourself.
 I love these bowls warm and fresh, and cold too!
 That said, you can prepare all the cooked components – steak, caramelized onions, and potatoes – a day ahead of time then assemble for an easy lunch or toss together dinner.
 Get after it!